kellie-cat/portfolio-one-cats/README.md

 ## Testing

-The website was tested as it was built using Google Devtools.
+The website was tested as it was built on Google Chrome using Google Devtools.
 It was designed with a mobile-first mindset and other screensizes were adjusted using media queries.
+Other browsers were tested.

 HTML validator was used to check all of the HTML and the CSS on the site.